 A car accident can be a traumatic event that can lead to immediate physical and mental health issues as well as long-term disability.
 If you need a New Port Richey car accident attorney to secure a settlement that will help you recover what you have lost, make sure that you choose a qualified personal injury attorney.

-I Was Hurt In A Car Accident In Pasco County.
+I Was Hurt In An Automobile Accident In Pasco County.
 What Are My Next Steps?

 - Go to the doctor.
 If you are hurt, you need medical attention.
 Whether it is a trip to the emergency room, your primary care doctor, or a walk-in clinic, Florida’s personal injury protection (PIP) law requires you to seek initial care within 14 days of your accident.